 He can be randomly seen in the background on certain episodes of CSI, Las Vegas, or the illustrious and short lived Nick(Lachey) and Jessica(Simpson) Variety Show.
 And for fans of the show Damages, yes, he is Luke Richards.

 Scott continues to dabble in all facets of the business, having produced and directed LOVE, LOVE, LOVE-CELEBRATING THE BEATLES at the Laurie Beechman theatre, directed and choreographed FOREVER PLAID at Theatre by the Sea and [title of show] at The Secret Theatre in NYC.
+Scott also recently directed RENT at the University of Central Oklahoma.

 Photos above (L-R)-Berger in Hair, Dr. Fine in Next to Normal, and Leaf Coneybear in The 25th Annual Putnam County Spelling Bee